Rich people are 'powering' America's economy

 From our morning news briefing to a weekly Good News Newsletter, get the best of The Week delivered directly to your inbox.

 Consumer spending is the "beating heart" of the American economy, said Marketplace.
 People buying stuff accounts for 70% of the gross domestic product.
 But there is a distorting effect when that spending is weighted so heavily toward the rich.
 "Maybe we'd have fewer people working in really high-end hotels and resorts and a lot more people working in elder care and child care," said Josh Bivens of the Economic Policy Institute.
-And it's not clear that wealthy households can sustain the economy on their own.
+And it's not clear that wealthy households can keep the economy going on their own.
 If their spending is "being driven by record stock prices, I wouldn't count on that for sustaining long-term economic growth," said Moody's Mark Zandi.

 Inequality is 'unifying but divisive'